 Many renovation projects involve multiple steps.
 Here are 10 common steps to consider.

 Research and select a contractor with whom you feel comfortable, says Zillow.
-Be sure to sign contracts that help define the scope of work up front, it can serve as a useful reference point for you and your contractor throughout the renovation process
+If you enter into a contract that clearly defines the scope of work up front, it can serve as a useful reference point for you and your contractor throughout the renovation process

-Typically required in many municipalities, permits can also be critical to helping avoid having to redo work.
-Make sure your contractor checks your municipality’s latest regulations, since inspection rules change and vary in different locations, says Houzz.
+Permits are typically required in many municipalities, and can be critical to avoid certain issues that could impact your project. .
+Make sure your contractor checks your municipality's latest regulations, since inspection rules change and vary in different locations, says Houzz.

 Once you have the permits sorted out, you may also want to start ordering the necessary materials like lumber, drywall, new windows and doors, etc.

 Once all your materials arrive at the job site and have been inspected, it's demolition time.
 If space is being added, then framing generally takes place, says Better Homes and Gardens.
 If walls within are being moved, it may be a good time to potentially install any new windows and doors.

 Generally, this is the time for critical work behind walls, below floors, and above ceilings – plumbing, electrical, heating and air conditioning rough-ins, subfloors and insulation, says Better Homes and Gardens.
 Next, patch, hang drywall, tape and sand for smooth exterior surfaces.

 Paint and install flooring

 Some contractors may want to finish flooring first, while others prefer to prime and paint before working on the floor (to help prevent spills from getting on new flooring), says The Spruce.
 The order may also depend upon your contractors' schedules.